haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 ```
 services:
-	- serviceName
+	- ClearDB_LindaTest
 ```

+(Note: if you set a different name for your service, replace 'ClearDB_LindaTest' with the name of your service)

 Now, through the all-important manifest.yml file, you will have linked your database service with this application.

 So, how does one use ClearDB in the program itself?

 ClearDB is a MySQL database.
 I largely based my code on [this IBM demo](https://github.com/IBM-Cloud/compose-mysql-helloworld-nodejs), where I learned how to set up and use mysql with node.
 The main difference between that program and this one, is that the demo uses Compose-for-MySQL instead of ClearDB.
 The only real difference between the two though, is the name of the service (Mine is 'cleardb' instead of 'compose-for-mysql').

 Here are the basics:

 ### 4.2.1 Basic setup